Who are the participants? Who are the members of IPN?

 What qualifications does IPN participation or membership bring me?

-The emphasis in IPN is less on qualifications and more on your capacity as a practitioner to fulfill what you claim to offer clients.
-Member group participants are entitled to say that they are ‘accredited through the IPN process’
+The emphasis in IPN is less on qualifications and more on your capacity as a practitioner to fulfil what you claim to offer clients on an ongoing basis.
+IPN is not currently offering any kind of accreditation.

 IPN sounds like a lot of work, why should I take it on?